 - Turbinate hypertrophy.
 Turbinates are ridges located inside the nose.
 So, when they are enlarged, airflow through the nose is blocked, making breathing difficult.

-- Regardless of whether you have an acute sinus condition, or a chronic condition, your chiropractor can help you find some relief.
+Regardless of whether you have an acute or chronic condition, your Chiropractor can help you get some relief.

 Treatment at Diamond Chiropractic

 At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause of your seasonal allergy/ sinus congestion pain, in relation to your spine.
 After comparing the findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the pain, and provide you with recommendations to lower your risk for possible re-occurrences.

 Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerves.
 Symptoms resulting from the pain, from other nerves in the affected area, may begin to decrease as well.
 As a result, pain experienced by sinus conditions and seasonal allergies will disappear.

 Intersegmental traction involves the use of a special chiropractic table.
 This specific table includes rollers that will roll along the sides of the spinal column, allowing blood to flow through the tight muscles and ligaments.
 As this occurs, the muscles and ligaments loosen up and relax more; in addition, your spine will become more mobile.
 This type of treatment is effective with alleviating pain from seasonal allergies/ sinus conditions.